best-practice-and-impact/ons-spark/ons-spark/pyspark-intro/f-col.md

 (f-col:example-4)=
 ### Example 4: Columns with special characters or spaces

 One final use case for this method is when your source data has column names with spaces or special characters in them.
 This can happen if reading in from a CSV file rather than parquet or Hive table.
 The animal rescue CSV has a column called `IncidentNotionalCost(£)`.
-You can't refer to the column using `rescue.IncidentNotionalCost(£)`, instead, use `F.col("IncidentNotionalCost(£)")`:
+You cannot refer to the column using `rescue.IncidentNotionalCost(£)`, instead, use `F.col("IncidentNotionalCost(£)")`:
 ````{tabs}
 ```{code-tab} py
 rescue = (spark.read.csv(rescue_path_csv, header=True)